Eyebrow Lift in Brazil: rejuvenate your look without an artificial appearance

 Can I combine brow lift with other procedures?

 Yes, and in most cases, this combination is highly recommended.
-The most common associations are with blepharoplasty, deep plane facelift, and facial fat grafting.
-Performing multiple procedures in the same surgical time reduces costs, total recovery, and provides a more harmonious result.
+The most common combinations are with blepharoplasty, deep plane facelift, and facial fat grafting.
+Performing multiple procedures in the same surgical session reduces costs, total recovery, and provides a more balanced result.

 Can the eyebrow be too raised, looking surprised?